Vietnam Facts for Kids

 • National colours: red and yellow.

-• History: Vietnam was ruled by the Hung kings since the 3rd century BC.
-Chinese troops invaded the northern parts of the country in 111 BC and then various Chinese dynasties ruled the area, later in the 18th century the peninsula was colonised by France and from 1858 until 1954 the country was part of French Indochina.
-After the end of World War II and the declaration of independence in 1945, the French still ruled the country until 1954.
-Then Vietnam was divided into North Vietnam and South Vietnam and the country was shuck by the violent Second Indonesian War from 1955-1975.
-This war is also referred to as the Resistance War Against America or American War.
-The fall of Sài Gòn/ Saigon was on 30 April 1975.
-The city Saigon was later renamed to Ho Chi Minh City in honour of the fallen Vietnamese communist leader Ho Chi Minh.
+• History: Vietnam was ruled by the Hung kings since the 3rd century BCE.
+Chinese troops invaded the northern parts of the country in 111 BCE and then various Chinese dynasties ruled the area.
+Much later in 1880s, the peninsula was colonised by France.
+Vietnam, together with Laos and Cambodia, became part of French Indochina from 1887.
+France still ruled the country until 1954.
+Vietnam had declared independence under the leadership of Ho Chi Minh in 1945.
+However, France attempted to regain control which led to the First Indochina War (1946–1954).
+After gaining victory over France in 1954, Vietnam was divided into North Vietnam (communist) and South Vietnam (anti-communist).
+The country was then shuck by the violent Second Indochina War from 1955 until 1975.
+This war is also referred to as the Vietnam War.
+The Vietnam refer to it as the Resistance War Against America or American War.
+The fall of Sài Gòn/ Saigon occurred on 30 April 1975.
+The city Saigon was officially renamed to Ho Chi Minh City in 1976, in honour of the Vietnamese communist leader Ho Chi Minh who died in 1969.

 Vietnam is located on the Asian continent, more exactly in Southeast Asia.